-- Temperature – The ideal temperature for most seeds are above freezing but under 15 degrees Celsius.
-In Calgary, where we experience cold winters and hot summers, a garage or shed may not allow seeds to hold its viability for very long.
-Typically, a basement or any cool, dry area in your home is the ideal storage place for seeds.
+- Temperature – The ideal temperature for most seeds is above freezing but under 15 degrees Celsius.
+In Calgary, where we experience cold winters and hot summers, a garage or shed may not allow seeds to hold their viability for very long.

 - Moisture – Too much moisture negatively affects seed viability.
-Always store your seeds in an air-tight container or plastic bag so that it cannot absorb moisture.
-In general, the cooler and dryer the storage area are, the longer your seeds will remain viable.
+Always store your seeds in an air-tight container or plastic bag so that they cannot absorb moisture.
+In general, the cooler and dryer the storage area is, the longer your seeds will remain viable.

 - Humidity – Seed viability declines rapidly when exposed to humid climates, further highlighting the importance of storing seeds in an area that is cool and dry.